-- Create a new project, select your Git provider and choose the repository with your project.
+- Create a new project in Buddy and select your Git provider.

-- Add a new pipeline and configure the details: name, trigger mode, and branch from which you want to deploy.
+- Add a new pipeline and configure the details: name, trigger mode, and a branch from which you want to deploy.

 - Look up and click Rsync on the action list:

 Remote actions in Buddy

 - The action has five configuration tabs:

 - Rsync – here you select the source path, adjust recursion and compression parameters, and define files to ignore